lsst-sitcom/sitcomtn-164/index.md

 wrongly assume the Y10 source redshift distribution from the LSST Dark Energy Science Collaboration’s Science Requirements Document (SRD) {cite:p}`desc_srd`.

+Because of the limited galaxy sample, the weak-lensing measurements around individual clusters are inherently noisy, as evident in the figure.
+Even so, the cross-shear signal (orange) fluctuates around zero across the full redshift range, while the tangential shear shows a clear positive trend that grows toward the cluster center.
+A statistical test confirms this: the tangential shear is detected at $5.06\sigma$ significance ($p = 2.5 \times 10^{-4}$), whereas the cross shear is consistent with zero ($p = 0.30$).

 # Conclusion

+In the low-ecliptic-latitude field of the Rubin 2024 LSSTComCam campaign, we ran the AnaCal shear estimator on coadded images.
+To avoid contamination from cluster member galaxies, red-sequence galaxies were identified and removed based on AnaCal magnitudes in the $griz$ bands.
+This allowed us to measure the shear profile around A360, yielding a detection at $5\sigma$ significance.

 # References